 CSU reserves the right to send CSU related information to any CSU email address.
 Should your CSU email address be forwarded to a personal email account, this mail will also be redirected to your personal account.

-Upon separation from CSU, should you no longer wish to receive CSU mail at the account defined in the forwarding, sign into CampusNet and remove the forwarding.
-CSU will retain the forwarding address defined and continue to forward all mail that is sent to the CSU email address, even after the CSU email account is deactivated.
+Upon separation from CSU, should you no longer wish to receive CSU email at the account defined in the forwarding, sign into CampusNet and remove the email address defined in the forwarding field.
+Otherwise, CSU will retain the forwarding address defined and continue to forward all mail that is sent to the CSU email address, even after the CSU email account is deactivated.

 Faculty & Staff